woutervh-/react-pan-and-zoom-hoc/README.md

 * `passOnProps` (boolean, default: `false`): if `true`, will pass on the `x`, `y`, and `scale` props to the wrapped component.
 If `renderOnChange` is also set to `true` this will cause the props (with updated values) to be passed on every time a pan or zoom event occurs.
 * `ignorePanOutside` (boolean, default: `false`): if `true`, when the mouse exits the element the panning will stop.
 When the mouse re-enters the element, and the mouse button is still down, then panning will resume.
 * `disableScrollZoom` (boolean, default: `false`): if `true`, the scroll wheel zooming functionality will be disabled.
+* `zoomEndTimeout` (number, default: `500`): after the user has used the scroll wheel to pan/zoom, the component will wait `zoomEndTimeout` milliseconds and then fire `onZoomEnd`.
+If the user uses the scroll wheel before this time has passed, the timeout will reset.
-* `onPanStart` (function): invoked when the component starts to pan.
+* `onPanStart` (function, optional): invoked when the component starts to pan.
 Receives the following arguments:
     * `event` (MouseEvent): original event which triggered the panning to start.
-* `onPanMove` (function): invoked when the component pans in the x or y direction.
+* `onPanMove` (function, optional): invoked when the component pans in the x or y direction.
 Receives the following arguments:
     * `x` (number): new x-coordinate.
     * `y` (number): new y-coordinate.
     * `event` (MouseEvent): original event which triggered the panning movement.
-* `onPanEnd` (function): invoked when the component stop panning.
+* `onPanEnd` (function, optional): invoked when the component stop panning.
 Receives the following arguments:
     * `x` (number): new x-coordinate.
     * `y` (number): new y-coordinate.
     * `event` (MouseEvent): original event which triggered the panning to stop.
-* `onZoom` (function): currently not used, reserved for future use.
-* `onPanAndZoom` (function): invoked when the component pans and zooms (for example when the mouse wheel is used).
+* `onZoom` (function, optional): invoked when the user zooms using the scroll wheel.
 Receives the following arguments:
+    * `x` (number): old x-coordinate.
+    * `y` (number): old y-coordinate.
+    * `scale` (number): old scale value.
+    * `event` (WheelEvent): original event which triggered the pan/zoom event.
+* `onZoomEnd` (function, optional): invoked when `zoomEndTimeout` amount of milliseconds has passed since the last scroll event.
+* `onPanAndZoom` (function, optional): invoked when the component pans and zooms (for example when the mouse wheel is used).
+Receives the following arguments:
     * `x` (number): new x-coordinate.
     * `y` (number): new y-coordinate.
     * `scale` (number): new scale value.
-    * `event` (MouseEvent): original event which triggered the pan/zoom event.
+    * `event` (WheelEvent): original event which triggered the pan/zoom event.

 ## Unmanaged example